gruntwork-io/docs/_docs-sources/foundations/github-app/setup.md

 # Setup

-To install the Grunty GitHub App in your organization follow these steps.
+To install the Gruntwork.io GitHub App in your organization follow these steps.

 1. Login to the Gruntwork Developer Portal and navigate to Account Settings.